lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 At the receiver

 - a bit set to 1 in the Bitmap indicates that a tile associated with that bit position has been correctly received for that window.
-- a bit set to 0 in the Bitmap indicates that no tile associated with that bit position has been correctly received for that window.
+- a bit set to 0 in the Bitmap indicates that there has been no tile correctly received, associated with that bit position, for that window.
+Possible reasons include that the tile was not sent at all, not received, or received with errors.

 #### Timers and counters {#MiscTools}